RaghavpravinKS/smart-food-management/Tools.md

+## Primary goals
+Food wastage detection and prevention

+## To be implemented
+- Weight of the waste bin should be constantly measured
+- Camera should be triggered and the pictuere of the person wasting food should be captured
+- Also a display should be present at the place of disposal to display the details of amount of food wasted

 ## Tentative Tools to be used
 - Open CV for image recognition
 - Framework for communication between Raspberry Pi and server depends on the database